 Some aviation groups and the FAA have argued that 5G in the C-band could cause harmful interference with aviation equipment.
 Is this true?

 No. All available evidence—including existing 5G networks that use this spectrum in countries around the world and actual flight testing that was conducted on this very issue—show that 5G networks using these radio waves do not interfere with aviation equipment.
+In fact, the radio waves used in the United States are the same distance from aviation operations, and at authorized power levels lower than France, Spain, Denmark, Romania, Ireland, and Finland.
+These countries have operated 5G in the C-band for several years without harmful interference to air traffic.

 What is your response to a study published by RTCA and promoted by aviation groups and the FAA, which claims 5G in the C-band could interfere with aviation equipment?